wesleygrimes/angular-dynamic-content/README.md

 },
 ```

 3. In your `angular.json` update `projects > ** > architect > build > options > lazyModules` array and add an item for each module that you added to the registry in order for the Angular AOT compiler to detect and pre-compile your dynamic modules.
-If you have multiple projects in a folder make sure you add this for the correct project you are importing and using dnyamic modules in.
+If you have multiple projects in a folder make sure you add this for the correct project you are importing and using dynamic modules in.
 The updated file will look similar to this:

 ```
 {